- Common reasons for selling a business

 Before The Sale

 If you’ve weighed your options carefully and decided that you are ready to sell, the journey isn’t over.
-There are a number of things you need to do to prepare your company for sale.
+There are several things you need to do to prepare your company for sale.
 Considerations to take into account include:

 - Financial audits